etan18/Obsidian-Notes/Computer Science/Low Level/operating system.md

 Input/Output (I/O) operations, at a high level, are anything that involves reading or writing data.

 I/O implementations typically have clean and easy-to-use interfaces.
-In [[UNIX]]-based systems, they are typically integrated as virtual [[file systems]].
+In [[unix]]-based systems, they are typically integrated as virtual [[file systems]].
 However, because of the hardware cooperation necessary to perform I/O operations, they are typically extremely difficult to implement.

 Types of I/O Devices:
 - **Character devices**: access data as a character stream (i.e. data not addressable)